 If you prefer face-to-face meetings, use Slack posts to record meeting notes, then share the post for anyone who missed the meeting or to refer to later.

 Collaborate and problem solve

-Share drafts of responses for tricky customer enquiries and include the link to the support ticket or tweet to give the person reviewing more context.
-Start a thread to leave feedback, keeping the comments focused and organised.
+Share drafts of responses for tricky customer inquiries, and include the link to the support ticket or tweet to give the person reviewing more context.
+Start a thread to leave feedback, keeping the comments focused and organized.